luprader/BscThesis_Biology_uibk/R/notebook.md

 There might be better options of doing this, for example with intersected buffer polygons instead of a normal distance calculation.

 ### 09/08/2023
-The generation of absence/background points was improved to have a feasible runtime of <3h.
+The generation of absence/background points was improved to have an estimated runtime of 3h.
 (the past script was never executed to completion, took way too long) The point distance approach was removed and replaced with removing distance buffer circles from the range circles and generating points in these new polygons.
 The distance circles are also merged into one polygon to prevent unnecessary iterations when erasing.
 The current amount of absences per presence is 5, with a range of 10 km and a minimum distance of 1 km to other presences.

+### 10/08/2023
+Merging all minimum distance circles (1 km), failed since the combined polygon was too large to compute.
+Combining seems to not improve the runtime at all after further investigation.
+The new approach now is to geographically subset all points and compute the absences for each subset.
+The total extent is now split into extents until the desired density per extent is reached. (function lp_subdiv_pts()) Afterwards, all occurrences are cropped to those extents and then separately used for absence generation. (function lp_gen_abs())
+The functions for these steps are defined in a separate function.r script.